csxtan/csxtan.github.io/src/pages/index.md

 # Cindy Tan

-I am a fourth year PhD student studying mathematics at the University of Chicago.
+I am a fourth year PhD student at the University of Chicago.
 My advisor is [Benson Farb](http://www.math.uchicago.edu/~farb/).
 Previously, I was an undergraduate at the University of British Columbia.

 My email is <a id="email" href="mailto:&#99;&#105;&#110;&#100;&#121;&#64;&#109;&#97;&#116;&#104;&#46;&#117;&#99;&#104;&#105;&#99;&#97;&#103;&#111;&#46;&#101;&#100;&#117;">cindy@<span style="display:none;">math.uchicago.edu</span>math.uchicago.edu</a>.